Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

      *	`NoOp`: Nothing to do, already at version.
      *	`NoSol`: No viable image is available; this will not be updated.
      *	`succeeded`:
-     	*	IF `dryrun`: The operation should succeed if performed as a `live update`. `succeeded` means that FAS identified that it COULD update an component name (xname) + target with the declared strategy.
+     	*	IF `dryrun`: The operation should succeed if performed as a `live update`. `succeeded` means that FAS identified that it COULD update a component name (xname) + target with the declared strategy.
      	*	IF `live update`: the operation succeeded, and has updated the component name (xname) + target to the identified version.
      *	`failed`:
      	*	IF `dryrun`: There is something that FAS could do, but it likely would fail; most likely because the file is missing.